10 Things You Should Know About Air Conditioner Repair

 A filter’s job is to load up the particles collected from your home’s air.
 As it collects more particles, it actually does its job better.
 However, it also increases the resistance and reduces on airflow once it reaches a certain point.
 Changing a filter is much cheaper than taking the old one out without replacement and then letting all the particles build up on your evaporator coil (causing it to fail).
 The lifespan of your filter depends on how dirty your air is and how big the filter is.
 When a filter becomes too dirty, it even contributes to the pollution.
 Through us, you can purchase air filters and air cleaners to achieve your home’s air optimal freshness.
 An air cleaner destroys harmful airborne contaminants, increases the efficiency of your comfort system, reduces odors, and lowers operating costs.

 Our air conditioner repair services will ensure you never have to be sweaty or sick in your own home.
 Our expert technicians go through over 100 hours of training each year to ensure you get the service you deserve.
 If you’re not satisfied with the results, we’ll do everything in our power to make sure your compensated for any air conditioner repair mistakes.
-We’re available 24/7, so contact us today for all your air conditioner repair and replacement needs!
+We’re available every day, so contact us today for all your air conditioner repair and replacement needs!